onehilltech/ember-cli-google/packages/ember-cli-google-analytics/README.md

 ## Configuration

-After you install this add-on, you just need to add your Google analytics settings to the `config/environment.js` file for basic usage.
+After you install this add-on, you only need to add your Google analytics settings to the `config/environment.js` file for basic usage.

 ### Version 4 (via Tag Manager)